 You email a customer, and someone else on your team emails that same customer.
 How do you know this happened?
 You don't when using Airtable as a CRM.
 So customers may get 2-3 emails from different team members and it's a mess.

-A proper CRM is going to ingest emails automatically, count the number of interactions you've had with someone, and nudge you when you're not doing a good job at staying on top of leads.
-Your Airtable CRM on the other hand will not be able to handle this type of communication tracking.
+For sales teams, a proper CRM is going to ingest emails automatically, count the number of interactions you've had with someone, and nudge you when you're not doing a good job at staying on top of leads.
+Your Airtable CRM on the other hand will not be able to handle this type of communication tracking which often results in sales reps forgetting to follow-up and missed deals.

 ❌ Airtable as a CRM can't automatically prioritize leads based on engagement